Skip to content

 2. Regex-Based Route Parsing vs. Radix Trees

-• Decision: Reiatsu compiles route path strings into named-capture-group regular expressions during initialization.
-For average applications (under 100 routes), regular expression execution is fast and easy to maintain while enabling complex matching rules.
+• Decision: Reiatsu compiles route path strings into named-capture-group regular expressions at startup.
+For applications under 100 routes, regex execution is fast, easy to maintain, and supports complex matching rules.

 3. Error Boundary Safety vs. Stream Interruption

-In Node.js HTTP, once headers or body chunks are sent to the client, the HTTP status code cannot be modified.
-If an exception occurs mid-stream inside a handler, a standard global error middleware cannot return a 500 Internal Server Error page.
+In Node.js HTTP, once headers or body chunks are sent, the status code cannot change.
+A mid-stream exception means no 500 Internal Server Error page.

 Results & Impact